couchbase/query/docs/n1ql-preview-model.md

 Get customer name and any shipping address street in zip code 90211:

-    SELECT name, FIRST a.street OVER a IN c.addresses WHEN a.zip = 90211 END AS street
+    SELECT name, FIRST UPPER(a.street) OVER a IN c.address WHEN a.zip = 90211 END AS street
     FROM customer c
-    WHERE ANY a.zip = 90211 OVER a IN c.addresses END
+    WHERE ANY a.zip = 90211 OVER a IN c.address END

     {
         name     : "William E. Coyote",
-        street   : "2 Water Ride"
+        street   : "2 WATER RIDE"
     }

 The mapper over collections constructs a new expression array using a